 While the Scottish Parliament takes the lead on most environmental policies, Scotland’s MPs can still help.

 RSPB Scotland, of course, remains politically neutral.
 What matters is action for nature.
-Here we outline what Scottish candidates for Westminster can do to protect and restore our natural world.
-And if you share our desire to see our Westminster decision-makers deliver for nature, you might wish to use this to ask questions of prospective parliamentary candidates for Scottish seats.
+Here we outline what Scotland's MPs can do to protect and restore our natural world.
+And if you share our desire to see our Westminster decision-makers deliver for nature, make sure to highlight these points when speaking to your elected representatives.

 Increase agriculture funding and ensure it does more for nature

-The UK Government releases £3.5bn a year in agriculture funding, with 17% going to Scotland, reflecting historic spending patterns.
-This funding is only guaranteed by the current UK Government.
-It will be a decision for a new government after the General Election to decide on the size of the future agriculture budget.
+The previous UK Government released £3.5bn a year in agriculture funding, with 17% going to Scotland, reflecting historic spending patterns.
+The new UK Government now have to decide on the size of the future agriculture budget.

 RSPB Scotland wants to see the overall UK budget, at the very least, maintained in real terms, with a bigger proportion going to help nature’s recovery, and there is a strong case for significantly increasing it given the scale of historic loss of nature across the UK.
 Incentivising nature-friendly farming can help tackle the loss of biodiversity and address the fact that agriculture is now the second biggest source of greenhouse gas emissions in Scotland.